raspberrypi/noobs/README.md

 #### Wifi Networks

-If you have the official [Rapberry Pi USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B with built-in wifi, the wifi icon on the NOOBS toolbar will be available.
+If you have the official [Raspberry Pi USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B with built-in wifi, the wifi icon on the NOOBS toolbar will be available.
 Click on this to select your Wifi SSID network and enter the wifi password.

 ![alt text](screenshots/wifi_selector.png "Select your wifi network and enter the password")